Alleluid/pythonsandbox/game/notes.md

 Could this work with another system?
 Maybe a difficulty system?
 If low is better, we could set the difficulty as a number where higher = harder.

+To keep in mind:
+>
+* Does a low-stat character still have a chance at exceptionally good result?
+To what degree?
+* Does a high-stat characters still have a chance of failure?
+To what degree?
+* What should the chances of exceptional or critical failure be compared to normal failure?
+Does this vary with skill or ability?
+* What should the chances of exceptional or critical success be compared to normal success?
+Does this vary with skill or ability?

 ## Character Attributes
 I was first going to go with the classic `str`, `int`, `chr`, and `wis`.
 But `str` and `int` are reserved words in Python, and it could be fun to mix it up.
 Right now I'm thinking Power (`pow`), Brain (`brn`), Social (`soc`), and Agility (`agi`)